 A walk behind concrete saw uses water to keep diamond saw blade cool, but there’re not water cool component in angle grinders.
 The consequences of this are that your diamond blade would wear quickly when cutting an extremely hard substance such as reinforced concrete.

-If your concrete cutting work are really occasional, a manual angle grinder works fine for light-duty cutting work.
+If your concrete cutting work is really occasional, a manual angle grinder works fine for light-duty cutting work.
 A concrete saw is essential for heavy duty concrete cutting.

-BSP-Diamond tools manufacturer – If you have questions about these products or any abrasives, our sales and technical experts will be happy to help you.
+BSP-Diamond tools manufacturer – Hope the information could help you know how to cut concrete with an angle grinder.
+If you have questions about these products or any abrasives, our sales and technical experts will be happy to help you.
 You can send a message in the contact form left.